joshraphael/srteditor/README.md

 * [Font Awesome](https://fontawesome.com) -- CSS icons

-Add an `iframe` to your html and create a selector to load the srteditor when the document is read
+Add an `iframe` to your html and create a selector to load the srteditor when the document is read.
+Each srteditor can take an optional callback function for a submit button action, and is given the document inside of the event data var `event.data.doc`.

 ```html
 <!doctype html>